jejak/jenojakab.com/readme.md

 # jenojakab.com

-Jeno Jakab Developer landing page made with roots.
+Jeno Jakab's Developer landing page made with roots.

 The speciality of the site is as ground work it has integrated Foundation 6 and Motion UI into the site roots assets/css.